change-metrics/monocle/README.md

 $ git clone https://github.com/morucci/monocle.git
 $ cd monocle
 $ mkdir data etc dump
+$ cp docker-compose.yml.img docker-compose.yml
 ```

 ### Create the config.yaml file

+The `config.yaml` file is used by the crawler and api containers.

-Generate a personal access token on Github (w/o any specific rights).
+To crawl Gihub repositories, generate a personal access token on Github (w/o any specific rights).

 Then create the config file `etc/config.yaml`: